 Wish You Were Here (1987)

-Geoffrey Hutchings, as Hubert Mansell, leaves for his lodge meeting in Worthing, placing his Master Mason's apron and white gloves in his case, has not been located.
+A scene in which Geoffrey Hutchings, as Hubert Mansell, leaves for his lodge meeting, placing his Master Mason's apron and white gloves in his case, has not been located.
 Other references to his masonic membership have been identified.
 [00:56:50]

 Directed by David Leland, written by David Leland.
 Emily Lloyd, Tom Bell, Jesse Birdsall, Clare Clifford, Barbara Durkin, Geoffrey Hutchings, Charlotte Barker, Chloe Leland, Charlotte Ball, Pat Heywood, Abigail Leland, Susan Skipper, Geoffrey Durham, Sheila Kelley, Neville Smith.
 UK, English, 92 min., Mono, Colour.